December 7, 2017

 – William (12 years old)

 Out of the mouth of babes indeed!
 Classical Education is a proven home education method that builds on the rich opportunity to connect parents and their children by successfully bridging the gap between the past and the present.
-To learn more about Classical Education, check out the CCHE Home Education Resource page.
+To learn more about Classical Education, check out the CCHE Home Education Methods page.
 Whether you’re just curious about this method or simply interested in exploring other methodologies, this is a great place to start!

 Is your family using the Classical Education method or considering it?
 Either way, HSLDA would love to hear from you!
 Send us an email with your thoughts, questions and suggestions to: email@example.com.